 Empire State Plaza

 Albany, NY 12237

-UnitedHealthcare will immediately remove any health care provider from the network who is unable to provide health care services due to a final disciplinary action.
+UnitedHealthcare immediately removes any health care provider from the network who is unable to provide health care services due to a final disciplinary action.

-A health care provider cannot be prohibited from, nor may the UnitedHealthcare terminate or refuse to renew a contract solely for the following:
+UnitedHealthcare may not prohibit, terminate or refuse to renew a contract with a care provider solely for the following:

-- Providing information or filed a report per PHL4406- c regarding prohibitions, or
+- Providing information or filing a report per PHL4406- c regarding prohibitions.

 - Requesting a hearing or review.